-The gross receipts tax is levied on the total amount of money or the value of other consideration received from selling property (including tangible personal property) leasing property, performing services, and from research and development services performed outside the State on a product which is initially used in the State.
+The gross receipts tax is levied on the total amount of money or the value of other consideration received from selling property (including tangible personal property), leasing property, performing services, and from research and development services performed outside the state on a product that is initially used in the state.
 The tax is paid by the seller but generally passed on to the purchaser.

 The compensating tax is imposed generally on property used in the state but purchased elsewhere.
 Gross receipts and compensating taxes are due on the 25th day of the month following the month in which the transaction occurs.
 There are over 50 specified exemptions and deductions from gross receipts taxation; nevertheless, the general presumption is that all receipts of an entity engaging in business are subject to gross receipts tax.

-The gross receipts and compensating taxes are the largest single source of State General Fund revenue.
-The gross receipts tax is a primary source of revenue for cities and counties.
-The gross receipts tax includes the statewide gross receipts tax levy of 5 percent plus several local option city and county levies.
-A credit of 0.5 percent against the statewide rate of 5 percent is allowed for municipal local option taxes.
-Receipts from the statewide gross receipts tax levy, less disbursement to each incorporated municipality of 1.225 percent of the taxable gross receipts reported in that municipality and less disbursement to the State Aviation Fund of 3.59 percent of the value of jet fuel sales, are deposited in the State General Fund.
-After all other distributions, the General Fund share of gross receipts tax collections is about 63 percent.
-In terms of the compensating tax, after distributions of 10 percent to the small cities assistance fund and 10 percent to the small counties assistance fund, the remaining receipts from the 5 percent compensating tax are deposited in the State General Fund.
+The gross receipts and compensating taxes are the largest single source of General Fund revenue.
+The gross receipts tax is also a primary source of revenue for cities and counties.
+The gross receipts tax includes the statewide gross receipts tax levy of 5 percent plus several local-option city and county levies.
+A credit of 0.5 percent against the statewide rate of 5 percent is allowed for municipal option taxes.
+Receipts from the statewide gross receipts tax levy, less disbursement to each incorporated municipality of 1.225 percent of the taxable gross receipts reported in that municipality and less disbursement to the State Aviation Fund of 4.31 percent of the value of jet fuel sales, are deposited in the General Fund.
+In terms of the compensating tax, after distributions of 10 percent to the small cities assistance fund and 10 percent to the small counties assistance fund, the remaining receipts from the 5 percent compensating tax are deposited in the General Fund.

-In FY 2002, total distributions to the General Fund from gross receipts and compensating taxes grew a preliminary 1.6 percent over the previous fiscal year to \$1.31 billion.
-These combined revenues represented 33.4 percent of total General Fund revenue.
+In FY 2003, total distributions to the General Fund from gross receipts and compensating taxes grew by 4.9 percent over the previous fiscal year to \$1.38 billion.
+These combined revenues represented 34.8 percent of total General Fund revenue.